-You can be assured that all this information is held securely and will only be used in accordance with data protection principles, our data protection and confidentiality policies and our ethical principles (contained in the).
+You can be assured that all this information is held securely and will only be used in accordance with data protection principles, our data protection and confidentiality policies and our ethical principles.
 We will honour the confidence and trust you have placed in us.

 The basis on which we hold or share information about you is outlined below and also the limits around confidentiality.

-You have the right of access to information we hold about you and to amend or ask for deletion of information that may not be accurate or correct.
-Please contact us if you wish to view the data we hold about you.
-Addiction Recovery Ireland will not hold your data for longer than is deemed necessary for the purposes of counselling and following best practice and legal guidance.
+You have the right of access to the information we hold about you and to amend or ask for the deletion of information that may not be accurate or correct.
+Please contact us if you wish to view the data we hold about you. www.addictionrecoveryireland.ie will not hold your data for longer than is deemed necessary for the purposes of counselling and following best practice and legal guidance.
 If you wish to know how long we hold data or notes for please contact us.